digital-nomad-cheng/tvm/README.md

+In this branch, I try to explore how to use TVM's BYOC to offload computation to a highly optimized inference engine designed for mobile device - [ncnn](https://github.com/tencent/ncnn).
+The implementation is based on TVM v0.13.0.

+## Current Progress
+- [x] Core codegen and runtime logic, relay pattern matching done.
+Successfully parse nn.dense layer from relay and get layer information in runtime.
+Dispatch the computation to ncnn.
+- [ ] Types of layers support progresss...
+  - [x] Merge nn.dense + nn.bias_add composites
+  - [ ] nn.conv2d
+  - [ ] nn.depthwise_conv2d
+  - [ ] ...
+- [ ] Support dispath subgraph instead of per layer
+- [ ] Reduce memory traffic when copying weights and tensors from tvm to ncnn
+- [ ] Performance benchmark

 <!--- Licensed to the Apache Software Foundation (ASF) under one -->
 <!--- or more contributor license agreements.
 See the NOTICE file -->
 <!--- distributed with this work for additional information -->